renemonroy/one-chart/README.md

 of Concept project that explores the possibility to simplify the building of charts while following a consitent and simple pattern.

-Unlike D3 alone, where you need to spend time dealing with its sometime complex syntax and organization, this PoC focuses on building powerful charts through the use of schemas.
+Unlike D3 alone, where you need to spend time dealing with its sometimes complex syntax and organization, this PoC focuses on building powerful charts through the use of schemas.